 Communication systems for disabled person refuges are fitted in newer buildings.
 These must be checked and tested by a competent service engineer, arranged by Estates, at an interval recommended by the Manufacturer.

-Checks and servicing of evacuation chairs by a competent servicing operative at intervals is arranged and scheduled by Security Services.
+Checks and servicing of evacuation chairs by a competent servicing operative at intervals is arranged and scheduled by Community Safety Services.

 Occupying staff should be aware of the state of the fire doors in their area and report any malfunction or damage to the Estates Department Help Desk.